Trump's executive order resumes executions, after Biden dialed them back

 Trump's support of the death penalty is not new.
 Since the death penalty was ruled constitutional by the Supreme Court in 1976, the federal government has executed 16 prisoners with a high dose of the sedative pentobarbital.
 All but three of those prisoners were executed under Trump's first administration.

 The Biden administration took a more critical stance on capital punishment.
-On Jan 15, former Attorney General Merrick Garland directed the Federal Bureau of Prisons to rescind its lethal injection protocol and stop using pentobarbital for executions.
-A three-year Justice Department review concluded there was "significant uncertainty" about whether the use of the drug was humane.
+On Jan 15, after imposing a three-year moratorium on executions, former Attorney General Merrick Garland directed the Federal Bureau of Prisons to rescind its lethal injection protocol and stop using pentobarbital to execute prisoners.
+A Justice Department review, conducted over the period of the moratorium, concluded there was "significant uncertainty" about whether the use of the drug was humane.

 "In the face of such uncertainty, the Department should err on the side of treating individuals humanely and avoiding unnecessary pain and suffering," said Garland.